- The Evolution of Cloud and SaaS Security

 It is important to remember, then, that the two do not oppose each other in their capabilities, and if you are storing data across your cloud infrastructure and SaaS applications, using the two in tandem is your best defense from data leaks.

-Choosing Between CSPM and SSPM (Or Both)
+How to Choose Between CSPM and SSPM (Or Both)?

 If you are considering a CSPM or SSPM solution, the most important thing to keep in mind is your company’s current tech stack and how it manages and stores its data.

-If your business only manages data across either a cloud service or SaaS applications, make sure you partner with either a CSPM or SSPM solution respectively that meets your company’s current needs.
+If your business only manages data across either a cloud service or SaaS applications, make sure you partner with either a CSPM or SSPM solution that meets your company’s current needs.

 However, these days most companies use cloud services and SaaS applications to operate their business.
 In this situation, where company information is inevitably shared within your cloud environment and across third-party applications, having CSPM and SSPM solutions is likely your only guarantee of fully securing your data.